AnjaliSarda25/risc-v-cpu/README.md

 2. an exception must be raised if a branch instruction's target address wil result in a misaligned instruction memory access.
 We assume that this exception simply skips over the instruction that generates it and the simulation continues.
 The cycle at which the exception is raised is logged to the log file.

 3. it is up to the execution environment to allow misaligned data memory accesses by load and store operations.
 We assume that our data memory allows for misaligned memory access.

+Further assumption:

+- In case both the writeback and the decode stage try to access the same register of the register file in the same cycle, the writeback stage will complete the write first and toggle the availability of the register it wrote to, making it available for access by the decode stage next in the same cycle.